 Designing Accessible Spaces: Door Hardware Requirements Under AS 1428.1:2021

 As a leading supplier to Australia’s commercial, fitout and multi-residential sectors, ENTRO takes DDA and AS 1428.1:2021 compliance seriously.
-Accessible hardware is not just a regulatory requirement — it directly impacts usability, safety and independence for thousands of building occupants every day.
+Accessible hardware is not just a regulatory consideration.
+It directly affects usability, safety and independence for many building occupants each day.

 Below is a clear, practical guide to the key door-hardware requirements under AS 1428.1:2021, written for architects, designers and specifiers.